-Eric Santor was appointed Managing Director of the Bank’s Canadian Economic Analysis Department (CEA), effective 4 May 2015.
-In this capacity, Mr. Santor is responsible for the management and strategic direction of the department, which includes providing rigorous and timely analysis of economic conditions in Canada as well as advice on the conduct of monetary policy.
-In addition, the department also conducts longer-term research into issues relevant to monetary policy, including how to best design Canada's monetary policy framework and linkages between real and financial variables.
+Eric Santor is the Managing Director of the Bank’s Canadian Economic Analysis Department (CEA).
+In this capacity, Mr. Santor is responsible for the strategic direction and management of the department, which includes a) providing rigorous and timely analysis of economic conditions in Canada, forecasting economic activity and inflation, as well as advice on the conduct of monetary policy; b) conducting longer-term research and analysis into issues relevant to monetary policy, including the impact of digitalization, the linkages between real and financial variables, and how best to design Canada’s monetary policy framework; and c) implementing AI/ML in the Department in order to enhance the analysis of the Canadian economy and to improve our business processes.

-Mr. Santor’s research has focused on issues relating to the incidence and effects of unconventional monetary policy, the international monetary system and global financial architecture, and the role and governance of the International Monetary Fund.
+Mr. Santor’s research has focused on issues relating to the incidence and effects of unconventional monetary policy, the international monetary system and global financial architecture, and the impact of ownership structure on Canadian firms.

 Mr. Santor joined the Bank in 2001 as an economist in the former Monetary and Financial Analysis Department.
-He then assumed increasing responsibilities through his roles as a Principal Researcher, Assistant Chief, Research Director, Deputy Chief and Chief in the International Economic Analysis Department.
+He then assumed increasing responsibilities through his roles as and eventually as Managing Director in the International Economic Analysis Department.

 Mr. Santor was born in London, Ontario, and completed his undergraduate degree at Huron College, University of Western Ontario, and his Doctorate in Economics at the University of Toronto.